What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 This is all because of data annotation.
 When a machine learning module is still under development, they are fed with volumes after volumes of AI training data to make them better at making decisions and identifying objects or elements.

 It’s only through the process of data annotation that modules could differentiate between a cat and a dog, a noun and an adjective, or a road from a sidewalk.
-Without data annotation, every image would be the same for machines as they don’t have any inherent information or knowledge about anything in the world.

 Data annotation is required to make systems deliver accurate results, help modules identify elements to train computer vision and speech, recognition models.
 Any model or system that has a machine-driven decision-making system at the fulcrum, data annotation is required to ensure the decisions are accurate and relevant.

-A data labeling tool is an on-prem, or cloud-based solution that annotates high-quality training data for machine learning models.
+A data labeling tools is an on-prem, or cloud-based solution that annotates high-quality training data for machine learning models.
 While many companies rely on an external vendor to do complex annotations, some organizations still have their own tools that is either custom-built or are based on freeware or opensource tools available in the market.
 Such tools are usually designed to handle specific data types i.e., image, video, text, audio, etc. The tools offer features or options like bounding boxes or polygons for data annotators to label images.
 They can just select the option and perform their specific tasks.

 Types of Data Annotation